3D-e-Chem/knime-gpcrdb/README.md

     6. Install software & restart

 5. Import this repo as an Existing Maven project
+6. Import `client/` directory in repo as an Existing Maven project.

 During import the Tycho Eclipse providers must be installed.